History of the Royal Marines: New South Wales

 From May 1787, a detachment of four companies of marines, under Major Robert Ross, accompanied the First Fleet to protect a new colony at Botany Bay (New South Wales).
 Due to an administrative error the Fleet left Portsmouth without its main supply of ammunition, cartridge paper and tools to repair their flintlocks.
 The omission was noted early during the voyage and, in July 1787, a request was sent back to the British Home Office from Santa Cruz that the missing supplies be sent out in William Bligh's ship HMS Bounty.
 Ten thousand rounds of ammunition were also obtained when the Fleet called into Rio de Janeiro en route to Botany Bay.
 However, despite the Home Office receiving the request, the full resupply was never sent and consequently, after 12 months, the marines ended up in difficult circumstances.

 The First Fleet detachment had a strength of 212 including 160 privates.
 This relatively small force was arranged on the advice of Joseph Banks who advised the British government that local Aborigines were few and retiring.
 On arrival in New South Wales in January 1788 the Governor of the new colony, naval Captain Arthur Phillip, found that the natives were vastly more numerous than expected and also that they soon started resisting the settlers.
 Within 12 months, natives killed 5 or 6 First Fleeters and wounded others.
 Finally, in October 1788, the marines were tasked to expand the initial settlement at Sydney Cove to commence farming more fertile land at Parramatta.

 One author has claimed that the Marines deliberately spread smallpox among Australia's indigenous population in order to reduce its military effectiveness, but this is not corroborated by contemporaneous records of the settlement and most researchers attribute the indigenous smallpox outbreak to other causes.

 Nineteenth century

-In 1802, largely at the instigation of Admiral John Jervis, 1st Earl of St Vincent, they were titled the Royal Marines by King George III.
+On 29 April 1802, His Majesty's Marine Forces were retitled the Royal Marines by George III, largely at the instigation of Admiral of the White John Jervis, 1st Earl of St Vincent.
+St Vincent requested George III to bestow the "Royal" prefix to the force to reward it for its service during the French Revolutionary Wars.

-The Royal Marine Artillery (RMA) was formed as an establishment within the British Royal Marines in 1804 to man the artillery in bomb vessels.
+The Royal Marine Artillery (RMA) was formed as an establishment within the Royal Marines in 1804 to man the artillery in bomb vessels.
 This had been done by the Royal Regiment of Artillery, but a lawsuit by a Royal Artillery officer resulted in a court decision that army officers were not subject to naval orders.
 As their coats were the blue of the Royal Regiment of Artillery, this group was nicknamed the "Blue Marines" and the infantry element, who wore the scarlet coats of the British infantry, became known as the "Red Marines", often given the derogatory nickname "Lobsters" by sailors.

-Major General John Tupper His Majesty's Marine Forces.